Karma121221/Note-Taking-App/Readme.md

 # Note-Taking App

-A full-stack note-taking application with family management, supporting parent/child roles, secure authentication, folder and note organization, and a modern React UI.
+A full-stack note-taking application for families, supporting parent/child roles, secure authentication, folder and note organization, and a modern React UI.

 ---

+## 🚀 Overview

+This project is designed to help families organize notes, tasks, and information securely.
+Parents can view their children's notes, while children can create and manage their own notes and folders.
+The app features robust authentication, family management via unique codes, and a responsive, themeable interface.

+---

+## 🎯 Aim & Use Case

+- **Aim:** Provide a secure, organized, and collaborative note-taking environment for families.
+- **Use Case:** Parents monitor and organize children's notes, children manage their own notes and folders, all within a private family group.

+---

-## Features
+## 🧩 Features

 - **User Roles:** Parent (read-only view of children's notes), Child (create/edit notes and folders)
 - **Authentication:** JWT-based signup/signin, role-based access